Epilator

 An epilator is an electrical device used to remove hair by mechanically grasping multiple hairs simultaneously and pulling them out.
-The way in which epilators pull out hair is similar to waxing, although unlike waxing, they do not remove cells from the epithelium of the epidermis.
+The way in which epilators pull out hair is similar to waxing, but unlike waxing, they do not remove skin cells.
 Epilators may use an electric motor or be manually powered with a spring.
 They may also come with various attachments, like a smaller head to help with epilation of hard-to-reach areas, or an exfoliation head that may help exfoliate the skin before and after epilation.

 Epilation can be painful to some people because, as with waxing, it involves pulling hair out of the roots.
 Because the first epilation of an area is often especially painful, some people prefer to have the area professionally waxed first, then use epilation to remove regrowth.
+The most recommended way to undergo painless epilation is by showering the area in hot water for 15–20 minutes beforehand.
 Pain from epilation is sometimes mitigated by reducing the speed of the device, relaxing the skin with a hot shower or bath, or using a numbing cream on the skin before epilation.

 Types

 Spring type

 The first type of epilator was the original Epilady released in Israel, and manufactured by Mepro in kibbutz HaGoshrim in 1986.
 The design incorporated a coil spring, which was bowed into a curve such that the coils on one side of the spring were squeezed tightly together while on the other side the coils were spread apart.
-The motor in the epilady rotated the spring, causing it to flex as it rotated.
+The motor in the Epilady rotated the spring, causing it to flex as it rotated.
 Moving the rotating spring across the skin caused the hairs to be caught up in the spring and pulled out through hair follicles.

 Because the springs flexed continuously, they were subject to occasional failure and were sold separately as a replacement part.

 Today, there are manual epilators designed for the face that do not use a power supply.
 This design consists simply of a coil spring with two handles.
 The spring is then bowed into a curve and placed upon the unwanted facial hair whilst turning the handles.
 This caused the hairs to be caught between the coils of the springs and pulled out from the roots.